-The Swamp Restaurant to return to Gainesville in 2022 in brand-new building that will capture the charm and likeness of the original, historic landmark.
+The Swamp Restaurant returned to Gainesville in August 2022 in a brand-new building that captured all the charm and likeness of the original, historic landmark.

-The Swamp Restaurant will move from its former location at 1642 W. University Avenue in the area known as Midtown to a location at 1026 SW Second Avenue in the Gainesville Innovation District, less than two blocks from the University of Florida’s main entrance on Southwest 13th Street.
-It plans to re-open in August 2022 in time for the first game of the Florida Gators football season.
+The Swamp Restaurant moved from its former location at 1642 W. University Avenue in the area known as Midtown to a location at 1104 SW 2nd Avenue in the Gainesville Innovation District, less than two blocks from the University of Florida’s main entrance on Southwest 13th Street.

 Located just across the street from Ben Hill Griffin Stadium, where the Florida Gators football team hosts home games against rival teams, over the years the restaurant arguably became the most popular and iconic venue for gameday festivities besides the stadium itself, even becoming synonymous with Florida Gators football.

 “The Swamp has a symbiotic relationship with Gator Football,” said Prodesky.
 "The bigger the win, the bigger the party!”

 Not just a place for gameday tailgating and celebrations, it was also a popular event venue year-round, hosting an estimated hundreds of thousands of guests for graduation ceremonies, Greek life functions, alumni weekends, birthday parties, career fair meet-and-greets, and more.
 It seemed almost everyone who passed through Gainesville visited the Swamp and created their own memories there, cementing its status as a beloved restaurant in the community.

 “When people think of The Swamp, they think of so much more than a restaurant.
 They think of having Sunday brunch on the front lawn with their friends, watching the Gators homecoming game on the big screen outside, or celebrating their 21st birthday,” said Prodesky.
 “Given its 25-year history, I’ve heard stories from multiple students that their parents even met at The Swamp.”